What else can I do to help the bees?

-If you have some space to spare, you could offer a corner of your garden to a local beekeeper as a place to keep a hive or two.
+If you have some space to spare, you could offer a corner of your garden to a local 'chemical-free' beekeeper as a place to keep a hive or two.
 They will need to have regular access, so bear this in mind when considering a site.

 7. Make a wild bee house.

-Providing a simple box as a place for wild bees to set up home is one step short of taking up beekeeping, but may appeal to those who want to have bees around but don't want to get involved with looking after them.
+Providing a simple box as a place for wild bees to set up home is a step short of taking up beekeeping, but may appeal to those who want to have bees around but don't want to get involved with looking after them.
 Here are some ideas.

-8. Support your local beekeepers.
+8. Support your local 'chemical-free' beekeepers.